 When Dr. Loomis is fuming at Dr. Wynn about Michael Myers' escape from the sanitarium the night before, there is a glimpse of the real-life place that stood in for Smith's Grove: La Viña Hospital and Sanitarium in Altadena, CA. The institution name is prominently displayed on the welcome mat as they exit the facility.

 Although Don Post Studios turned down an offer by the filmmakers to receive points in the movie in exchange for an original mask it was the company's own 1975 Star Trek Captain Kirk mask of actor William Shatner, after alteration, that epitomized the face of Michael Myers.
-They would agree four years later, however, to provide the Silver Shamrock masks for Tommy Lee Wallace's 1982 contribution to the franchise- Halloween 3: Season of the Witch.
+They would agree four years later, however, to provide the Silver Shamrock masks for - Halloween III: Season of the Witch (1982).

 There are numerous references to Carpenter's childhood hometown of Bowling Green, Kentucky.
 The performance of the film's musical score is credited to "The Bowling Green Philharmonic."
 There is no Philharmonic in Bowling Green.
 The "orchestra" is actually Carpenter and assorted musical friends.
 In one scene the subtitle depicts the location as "Smiths Grove, IL."
 Smiths Grove is actually a small town of about 600 people located 15 miles north of Bowling Green on I-65.
 There are also numerous references in Halloween to street names that are major roads in the greater Bowling Green area.